jordrake/ioc/README.md

 });
 ```

-See the `src/examples` folder for more examples.
+### Execute
+`container.execute` is a method which takes an anonymous factory with optional dependencies and immediately executes it.
+This can be useful as your top-level or 'main' function.

 ### Testing
 All register methods return the original value/function/class so you can test as you would normally.
 See `src/examples/basic` for some practical examples of this.

+### Examples

+See the `src/examples` folder